Setfelix/ADRes/README.md

 ===========================================================
 `anti_malaria_snps.sh` is a BASH-scripted pipeline that can be used to identify SNPs in specific codons of _Plasmodium falciparum_ genes that are associated with antimalarial drug resistance.
-Currently, the following antimalarial drug resistance genes and codons are supported:
+Currently, the following genes and codons are supported:

 | Gene     | Codons                   |
 |----------|:------------------------:|